 Forensics at WKU has a long and storied tradition.
 We are the oldest and most successful student organization on campus.
 Our program has won more national forensics titles in the last ten years than any other team in the country.
 WKU is the only team to win the American Forensic Association National Individual Events Tournament Team Championship, the National Forensic Association Individual Events Team Championship, and the National Forensics Association Debate Team Championship all in the same year, a benchmark the team has set nine times.

-Since 2012, WKU Forensics has produced 2 Critical Language Scholarships Winners, 3 Gilman Study Abroad Scholarship Earners, 1 Boren Award for International Study recipient, 1 Foundation for Global Scholars recipient, 1 Lifetime Experience Grant, 2 Truman Scholarship finalists, 3 Fulbright Scholars, and 2 Fellowships for Princeton in Asia.
+Since 2012, WKU Forensics has produced 2 Critical Language Scholarship Winners, 3 Gilman Study Abroad Scholarship earners, 2 Boren Award for International Study recipients, 1 Foundation for Global Scholars recipient, 1 Lifetime Experience Grant, 2 Truman Scholarship finalists, 3 Fulbright Scholars, and 2 Fellowships for Princeton in Asia.
+Since 2009, 28% of our graduates have graduated from WKU’s honors college, and we’ve retained 89.7% of all of our recruits.
 Our graduates have gone on to earn master’s degrees in a variety of fields, PhDs, EdDs, and law degrees (with one recent graduate scoring in the top 1% in the nation on the LSAT).
 Our alumni have gone on to become Harvard Law students and Hollywood actors, Supreme Court defenders and Buzzfeed editors.
 All of our graduates know that no matter where they end up, they forever have a home on the Hill.